 Women who are considering pregnancy should speak with their doctors about migraine treatment options prior to conception.
 Non-drug therapies such as relaxation techniques, biofeedback, or ice packs may be helpful.
 Acetaminophen may be one option for the pregnant patient with migraines, but may not be effective in severe migraines.

 For women with severe symptoms who do not respond to other options, triptans can be considered.
 Most data exists on sumatriptan.
-A registry (Headache, 2014) in which over 600 pregnant women reported use of sumatriptan during pregnancy did not find an increased risk of birth defects in infants exposed to sumatriptan.
+As reported in Headache, a registry in which over 600 pregnant women reported use of sumatriptan during pregnancy did not find an increased risk of birth defects in infants.

 A Word of Caution: Rebound Headaches